mncrowe/QGDipoles.jl/docs/src/index.md

 | ``H`` | layer depth | - |

 ### Index of Functions

+This list contains all Functions and Structures from the `QGDipoles.jl` package.
+Full descriptions can be found on the [List of Functions](https://mncrowe.github.io/QGDipoles.jl/dev/Functions/) page.

 | Name | Location | Type | Description |
 | :--| :-- | :-- | :-- |